 I am available to develop creative projects for a wide range of client needs, whether graphic or photographic.
-I also offer personal or group workshop styled tuition though either my ‘Suffolk Photography Courses’ or ‘Italian Photography Holidays’.
+I also offer personal or group workshop styled tuition though either my London or ‘Suffolk Photography Courses’ or ‘Italian Photography Holidays’.
 Please call or email me through my Roland Blunk ‘Contact me’ page, to discuss projects modest or large.
 I am also available for private or corporate Photography tuition, from Intro and Intermediate through to Advanced levels of photography.

 Throughout my career, I have been privileged in being commissioned by so many influential clients.
 Having discovered photography and graphic design before the digital revolution, I am constantly fascinated by the ever increasing creative possibilities.
 Being a Suffolk photographer as well as photographing on locations in Italy, my graphic designer. skills dovetail well.
 You can see my design work through my design website (flash).